grifonas/kubectl-1password/README.md

 # Kubernetes Configuration Manager

-This bash script manages Kubernetes configurations stored in 1Password.
-It allows you to generate and merge kubeconfig files for different contexts.
+This bash script allows you to store your kubeconfig contexts in 1Password.

+The script does two things:

+1. Manages your `~/.kube/config` based on 1Password items
+2. Retrives the credentials on the fly every time you use `kubectl`

 ## Prerequisites